Angelica137/SP_Test_Ruby/README.md

 ## Solution

-To run the script pleas enter the command
+To run the script pleas navigate to the folder titled lib and enter the command

 ```ruby
 ruby report.rb